-Augusta State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404-679-4500, extension 553) to award associate's, bachelor's, master's and specialist's degrees.
+Augusta State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) (1866 Southern Lane, Decatur, Georgia 30033-4097: Telephone number 404-679-4500, extension 4504) to award associate's, bachelor's, master's and specialist's degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or phone at 404-679-4500 for questions about the accreditation of ASU.

 All courses offered at Augusta State University, other than those identified as developmental/remedial, are acceptable as either requirements or electives applicable in at least one of the degree programs at Augusta State University as authorized by the Board of Regents of the University System of Georgia.
 The James M. Hull College of Business is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 All teacher education degree programs for elementary, middle, secondary, and P-12 teachers, special education, administrators, counselors, and supervisors, are approved by the Georgia Professional Standards Commission (PSC) and accredited by the National Council for Accreditation of Teacher Education (NCATE).
 In addition, the counselor education program is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a corporate affiliate of the American Counseling Association (ACA).
-The nursing program is accredited by the National League for Nursing Accrediting Commission (NLNAC) and approved by the Georgia Board of Nursing.
-The music programs are accredited by the National Association of Schools of Music (NASM).
-The art programs are accredited by the National Association of Schools of Art and Design (NASAD).
+The nursing program has Candidacy Status from the National League for Nursing Accrediting Commission (NLNAC) and is approved by the Georgia Board of Nursing.
+The music programs are accredited by the National Association of Schools of Art and Design (NASAD).
 The graduate program in psychology is accredited by the Masters in Psychology Accreditation Council (MPAC).
 The graduate program in public administration is accredited by the National Association of Schools of Public Affairs and Administration (NASPAA).